clemensv/xregistry-cli/README.md

 CloudEvents at all.
 This repository even contains a few examples of such definitions for AMQP and MQTT based flows.

-The file format has the extension `.cereg` (from "discovery") and is a JSON file.
-The tooling can also handle YAML files with an equivalent structure with a `.cereg.yaml` extension.
-This CLI tool can be used to generate code from a `.cereg` file, or to validate a `.cereg` file against the formal specification.
+The file format has the extension `.json` (from "discovery") and is a JSON file.
+The tooling can also handle YAML files with an equivalent structure with a `.json.yaml` extension.
+This CLI tool can be used to generate code from a `.json` file, or to validate a `.json` file against the formal specification.

-### A .cereg file
+### A .json file

-A `.cereg` file is a JSON or YAML file that describes a set of messaging constructs.
-We will briefly describe the structure of a `.cereg` file here for context, but the formal specification is the authoritative source for the structure.
+A `.json` file is a JSON or YAML file that describes a set of messaging constructs.
+We will briefly describe the structure of a `.json` file here for context, but the formal specification is the authoritative source for the structure.

-The top-level of a `.cereg` file declares the schema and version of the specification:
+The top-level of a `.json` file declares the schema and version of the specification:

 ```json
 {